 It’s no secret that most, if not, all businesses rely on repeat customers in order to be successful.
 But how do you turn a one-time transaction into a forever transaction?
 The answer – a “membership” business model focused on building ongoing, formal relationships with the people you serve.

-Robbie Kellman Baxter, founder of Peninsula Strategies, LLC and author of The Membership Economy (available on Amazon and other major book sites), is an expert consultant in how to accomplish this.
+Robbie Kellman Baxter, founder of Peninsula Strategies, LLC and author of The Membership Economy, is an expert consultant in how to accomplish this.
 She has examined the massive transformation that is occurring which makes it possible for almost any organization, in any industry, to now turn ordinary customers into lifelong members.

 In this episode of the Leading Learning podcast Celisa talks with Robbie about the membership economy overall, how it is impacting associations, and the role that learning and education should play related to it.